bdobon/metabolic_evo-topo/README.md

 ### model2DRG

 Create a directed reaction graph from a metabolic model.
+If the products of a node (REACTION) are the reactants of any other node, it creates a directed link between them.
+It removes currency metabolites and allows self-loops.

+Returns a series of files with information about the graph:

+* List of nodes (REACTIONS)
+* List of edges (DIRECTED)
+* List of genes (EntrezGene IDs)
+* List of subsystems (METABOLIC PATHWAYS)
+* Link between genes IDs and reactions
+* Gene coordinates in GRCh37 (requires internet connection to connect to Ensembl).

 ### topology

 Calculate topology measures by connected components.
 It calculates: in-degree, out-degree, degree, closeness, betweenness, ratio in/out-degree, source/sink, predecessors, successors.

 ## Workflow